 Please Play Around!

-In order to accelerate decision making, safely re-open the country, and, ultimately, save lives, a massive, unprecedented collaboration across government, business, and individual citizens is needed.
+In order to accelerate decision making, safely re-open the country, and, ultimately, save lives, a massive, unprecedented collaboration across government, business, and the general public is needed.

 We hope this data plays a small part in that collaboration, and we’re excited to see how it is used, visualized, integrated, and transformed to make a difference.